1926 – 2011

 Robert William Smith was born in Richland, Iowa in December of 1926, the Chinese year of the Tiger.
 From his early days in an orphanage to his later abode in a retirement community in the mountains of North Carolina, his myriad journeys confirmed his conviction that love and friendship are life’s most precious parts.
 He was a man of many achievements in multiple fields, including, for example, teaching, writing, scholarship and historical research, government service, raconteurship and, most importantly, his family.

-In 1951, he had the great, good fortune and good sense to become married to the lovely and able Alice.
+In 1951, he had the great, good fortune and good sense to marry the lovely and able Alice.
 Their partnership prospered.
 They have four children and nine grandchildren and three great grandchildren.
 In addition, as a result of decades of teaching Asian martial arts, they have an extended family of many hundreds of devoted students, grandstudents and great grandstudents.

 Mr. Smith taught students in several martial arts.
 Initially, he coached boxers in Western boxing.
 He was an early instructor of Judo in America.
 For 26 years, he held a free Saturday morning T’ai Chi Ch’uan practice in the Bethesda, Maryland, YMCA, parking lot.
 He continued these Saturday practices in his later years by attending a free Saturday morning T’ai Chi practice in a North Carolina, YMCA parking lot.
 In Bethesda, he also offered formal instruction in T’ai Chi Ch’uan, Pa-kua Ch’uan and Hsing-i Ch’uan, the three main elements of Chinese internal martial arts.
 In addition, he has reached many thousands more with his writings.